Richard Wood, Baron Holderness: Early life, education and military service

-Wood was the youngest son of Edward Wood, 1st Earl of Halifax, and Lady Dorothy Evelyn Augusta Onslow.
+Richard Frederick Wood was born in London on 5 August 1920, the youngest son of Edward Wood, 1st Earl of Halifax, and Lady Dorothy Evelyn Augusta Onslow.
+Lady Onslow was a daughter of the 4th Earl of Onslow.
 He was educated at St Cyprian's School in Eastbourne, Eton College and New College, Oxford.
 He became honorary attaché at the British Embassy in Rome in 1940, and in 1941 he gained the rank of lieutenant in the King's Royal Rifle Corps.
-He fought in the Middle East between 1941 and 1943 and was severely wounded, losing both his legs in action.
-His elder brother Peter Wood was killed in action in Egypt in 1942.
+He fought in the Middle East between 1941 and 1943.
+His elder brother Peter was killed in action in Egypt in 1942.
+On 30 December 1942, Richard Wood lost both legs after they were crushed by an undetonated bomb that landed on him.
+He was fitted with artificial limbs and spent the next three years meeting and speaking with disabled veterans at hospitals in the United States.

+Wood returned to Britain in 1945 and resumed his studies at Oxford, reading politics, philosophy and economics.
+With Tony Benn, he ran the junior common room.

 Political career

 Wood became MP for Bridlington in 1950 and held the seat until 1979.
 He was Parliamentary Private Secretary to Derick Heathcoat-Amory during his time successively as Minister of Pensions between 1951 and 1953, Minister of State at the Board of Trade between 1953 and 1954, and Minister of Agriculture and Fisheries between 1954 and 1955.

-Wood was then Joint Parliamentary Secretary at the Ministry of Pensions and National Insurance between 1955 and 1958, at the Ministry of Labour between 1958 and 1959 and at the Ministry of Power between 1959 and 1963.
-Wood urged Prime Minister Anthony Eden not to respond to the Suez Crisis overly aggressively, but his advice was ignored because of his father's association with appeasement and the Munich Agreement.
+Wood was then Joint Parliamentary Secretary at the Ministry of Pensions and National Insurance between 1955 and 1958.
+He was minister of Labour between 1958 and 1959 and at the minister of Power between 1959 and 1963.
+Wood urged Prime Minister Anthony Eden not to respond to the Suez Crisis with overt aggression, but his advice was ignored because of his father's association with appeasement and the Munich Agreement.

-In 1959 he was invested as a Privy Counsellor (P.C.) and was Minister of Pensions and National Insurance from 1963 until the Conservative Party lost power in 1964.
-He was Minister of Overseas Development from 1970 to 1974 for the duration of the Heath Government.
+In 1959 Wood was appointed a Privy Counsellor (P.C.) and was Minister of Pensions and National Insurance from 1963 until the Conservative Party lost power in 1964.
+When the Conservatives returned to power in 1970, he was Minister of Overseas Development for the duration of the Heath Government.

+After he retired as an MP, Wood was given a life peerage on 7 August 1979 as Baron Holderness, of Bishop Wilton in the County of Humberside.
 From 1987 to 1991 he was an energetic chairman of the Disablement Services Authority, charged with the improvement of artificial limb services: he then served as a junior Minister on services for disabled people.

-Honours and personal life
+Other work

+Wood was a director of Hargreaves Group between 1974 and 1986 and also a director of FJC Lilley & Company.
+He sat on the Yorkshire and Humber regional board of Lloyds Bank from 1981 to 1990.
+From 1983 to 1986, he was president of Queen Elizabeth's Foundation for the Disabled.